deep-spin/SIGMORPHON2019/README.md

-# NNowledge: simplified NMT with a dumb name
+# IT-IST's submission to SIGMORPHON 2019 Task 1

-This is a divergent fork of OpenNMT-py intended for use in DeepSPIN's submission to the SIGMORPHON 2019 shared task.
-OpenNMT-py modules that do not spark joy will be removed with extreme prejudice.
+This is a divergent fork of OpenNMT-py used for DeepSPIN's submission to the SIGMORPHON 2019 shared task.